johnmiracle/johnmiracle/README.md

 Hi there, I'm Miracle Anaje👋

 🔭 I’m currently working on building innovative technologies and exploring the latest in AI to provide solutions across the agriculture and food value chain.
-View my [Projects]([url](https://sites.google.com/view/miracleanaje/projects?authuser=0)), Articles, Resumé, Contact Me.
+View my Projects, Articles, Resumé, Contact Me.

 🌱 I’m learning Ethical Hacking, API Security, and deep learning algorithms.